 Serve on wraps along with items such as mashed squash (a tablespoon or two of a squash such as butternut spread on burrito wrap before applying any other filling), shredded lettuce, shredded low-fat cheese, low-fat sour cream, avocado slices, chopped tomato, hot sauces.

+This makes a lot, so you can freeze some for another few rounds of work-free burritos some time in the future.
+Instead of artichoke hearts, you can use pieces.
 The veggies will give off enough liquid so that you don't need any oil, especially once the mushrooms start cooking.
 If you are worried about them drying out before that, add a tablespoon or two of white wine.
 (You can do them all in a pressure cooker for 15 minutes to save time - we did them in a Nutricook™ on the veg setting.)
 Instead of discarding any remaining liquid from the veggies, consider freezing it for soups as it's very flavourful.
 Feel free to adjust / tone down / fire up the flavouring to suit your tastes.
 Feel free to add some diced hot chiles to the veggie mixture if you wish.
 We used a salt substitute instead of the salt.

 Makes 8 cups, 1 PointsPlus® per 1/2 cup.
 However, you effectively use in practice only about 1/4 cup on a burrito in order to leave room for other fillings.

 To assemble the burritos, we used Weight Watchers® whole wheat tortillas which are 2 PointsPlus® each, a low-fat cheddar cheese which was 2 PointsPlus per 30g, and a low-fat sour cream that was 1 PointsPlus per 2 tablespoons.
 We counted as 3 points 1 burrito with a few tablespoons of burrito filling, plus a few of the toppings that we used.
 For instance, on one burrito, you could use as toppings mashed squash, lettuce, tomato, salsa, and a tablespoon of low-fat sour cream, and on another, swap the sour cream for an avocado slice and a sprinkle of the shredded low-fat cheese.